elephantux/artisan-admin-create/README.md

 # artisan-admin-create
-A package which provides a simple user creation with artisan command
+A package which provides a simple user creation with artisan command.